Job offers

 Dr. Ir.
 Elias Feghali: elias.feghali [at] vito.be

-CHEMICAL RECYCLING OF PLASTICS
+CHEMICAL RECYCLING OF ENERGY AND CONSTRUCTION THERMOSETS

 Requirements: